yet-another-ransomware-demo/yet-another-ransomware-demo/README.md

 make setup
 ```

+## Monorepo
+This project is a mono-repo of 3 components
+1. apache-httpd - Contains the configs and Dockerfiles to build a vulnerable apache httpd 2.4.49 server susceptible to remote code execution
+2. attacker - Contains the ransomware attacker's public key, private key and helper scripts
+3. ransomware - Contains the ransomware's source code

 ## Usage
 #### Encryption
 Note that by default, this project will run the ransomware demo against the `os_root` directory in its current directory.